aiven/aiven-docs/docs/platform/concepts/orgs-units-projects.md

 - [Billing information](/docs/platform/concepts/hourly-billing-model): Managed at the
    organization level.
 They can be used for all projects in the organization and its units.
 They cannot cannot be shared between organizations.

+## Organizational units

+Organizational units are collections of projects.
+Customers often use these to group projects based on things like:
+- Departments in their company like finance, marketing, and engineering
+- Environments such as development, testing, and production

+You can create as many units as you need in your organization, but you cannot create units in other units.

 ## Projects